Explorers Program at Newark Museum

 The Newark Museum Explorers Program is a year-round work-based, college-preparatory, and mentoring program that supports Newark high school students in their exploration of the sciences and humanities, and pursuit of a college education.
 The program is run from the Newark Museum in Newark, New Jersey, United States.

 History

 In 1995, the Science Explorer's Program was the recipient of a start-up grant under the YouthAlive!
 Project, a national initiative, funded by the DeWitt Wallace Reader's Digest Fund in partnership with the Association of Science-Technology Centers (ASTC).
 The initiative called for the development of programs in museums that could provide positive work and learning opportunities for young people.
+The Star Ledger covered the program in 1998.

 The Newark Museum Explorers Program is also a recipient of a grant provided by the Rivendell Foundation.
+In 2019, the program was recognized by Panasonic for its innovative curriculum.

 Meetings and workshops

 Explorers meet regularly for workshops, meetings and training sessions prior to each festival.
-Workshops offered in the past includes public speaking workshops, financial literacy workshops, glass art workshops, etiquette workshops, animation workshops, mural painting, soap and candle making workshops.
+Workshops offered in the past includes public speaking workshops, bird-watching, financial literacy workshops, glass art workshops, etiquette workshops, animation workshops, mural painting, soap and candle making workshops.